jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ExtendingNika.rst

       //we need to return 5th element - thickness - (Igor is 0 based, so item 4)
       //
           // ----- here we go -----
-          //First check if path to data exists, this is symbolic path Nika uses to name location of the 2D data.
+          //First check if path to data exists, this is symbolic path Nika uses to name
+          //location of the 2D data.
 Basically, images are here...
       PathInfo Convert2Dto1DDataPath
-      if(V_Flag<1)					             //path does not exist - something bad happened...
+      if(V_Flag<1)					             //path does not exist
-        Abort "Path to 2D data does not exist"	 //abort so user knows bad things happened. endif
+        Abort "Path to 2D data does not exist"	 //abort endif
           //now figure out the name of the text file.
 The depends on naming system string TextFileName                 //place for the file name